Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 5-8 – through the sides down

-Rebuilding in two lines
+Formation in two ranks

 25-30 sec.

-General exercises:
+General education exercises:

 1-4 - head rotation to the left